-- NSAID can slow the progress of Alzheimer’s disease but they are not a standard treatment for the disease
+- NSAIDs are hypothesized to slow the progression of Alzheimer’s disease but they are not a standard treatment for the disease.

-- It is best to administer the lowest recommended dose to the elderly
+- It is best to administer the lowest recommended dose to older adults.

 Naproxen is a nonsteroidal anti-inflammatory drug (NSAID).
-There are many medications classified as NSAIDs.
+There are many medications classified as NSAIDs (e.g. Advil, ibuprofen).
 For the most part, NSAIDs are used to relieve pain, fever and inflammation.
 Naproxen is also considered a non-opioid analgesic.
 Non-opioid analgesics are pain medications that are used for mild to moderate pain, NSAIDs are just one category of non-opioid analgesics.

-Naproxen is used to relieve mild to moderate pain.
+Naproxen can be used to relieve mild to moderate pain.
 Doctors will sometimes decide to use Naproxen rather than using narcotics in order to help patients relieve pain.
-Naprosyn has been on the market since 1976 and became approved for over the counter use by the Food and Drug Administration in 1994.
+Naprosyn (common brand name) has been on the market since 1976 and became approved for over the counter use by the Food and Drug Administration in 1994.

 The benefits of using Naproxen include: